FrontenderMagazine/responsive-images/eng.md

     </picture>

-Для окон браузеров с шириной в 1280 CSS пикселов и шире, используется полноэкранное изображение с шириной просмотра в 50%; для браузеров с шириной в 640-1279 CSS пикселов используется фото с 60% ширины области просмотра; для меньших окон браузера используется фото равное полной ширине области просмотра. В каждом случае браузер берёт оптимальное изображение с выборки изображений с шириной в 200px, 400px, 800px и 1200px, принимая во внимание ширину и разрешение экрана устройства.
+For browser windows with a width of 1280 CSS pixels and wider, a full-shot photo with a width of 50% of the viewport width is used; for browser windows with a width of 640-1279 CSS pixels, a photo with a width of 60% of the viewport width is used; for less wide browser windows, a photo with a width that is equal to the full viewport width is used.
+In each case, the browser picks the optional image from a selection of images with widths of 200px, 400px, 800px and 1200px, keeping in mind image width and screen DPI.

-## Changing image sizes & different image types use case {#changing-image-sizes-different-image-types-use-case}
+## Changing image sizes & different image types use case {#changing-image-sizes
+--different-image-types-use-case
+}

-размеры dpi mime содержимое
+sizes dpi mime art

     <picture>
     	<source